HealthProf/VO2-Threshold-Analyzer/README.md

 ## Version History

 - **v1.0.0**: Initial release with core threshold detection
-- **Future**: Planned enhancements for additional threshold methods and export formats
+- **Future**: Planned enhancements for additional threshold methods and export formats.
+If you have ideas for future versions please add them in the discussion area!

 ---